 There are four unique and defining features of SDN:

-- Centralized management.
-SDN consolidates network intelligence, which provides a holistic view of the network configuration and activity.
+- Centralised management - SDN consolidates network intelligence, which provides a holistic view of the network configuration and activity.

-- Open connectivity.
-SDN is based on and implemented via open standards.
+- Open connectivity - Software-defined networking is based on and implemented via open standards.
 As a result, SDN streamlines network design and provides consistent networking in a vendor-neutral architecture.

-SDN relies on APIs to create a centralized management plane that lets administrators and managers decide and program network behavior.
+SDN relies on APIs to create a centralised management plane that lets administrators and managers decide and program network behaviour.
 SDN creates an abstraction or virtual overlay on top of otherwise complex networking infrastructure.
 This enables IT teams to manage their network, application, and devices consistently with minimal knowledge of or direct interaction with that underlying technology.

 SDN performs various tasks and encompasses various technologies.
 But its original defining purpose was to create a programmable abstraction that separates the network data and network control planes.